-Before this offering, there was no public trading market for our common stock.
+Prior to our initial public offering in February 2019, there was no public trading market for our common stock.
 If a market for our common stock does not develop or is not sustained, it may be difficult for you to sell your shares of common stock at an attractive price or at all.
 We cannot predict the prices at which our common stock will trade.
-It is possible that in
+It is possible that in one or more future periods our results of operations and progression of our product pipeline may not meet the expectations of public market analysts and investors, and, as a result of these and other factors, the price of our common stock may fall.

-The market price of our common stock may be volatile, which could result in substantial losses for investors purchasing shares in this offering.
+The market price of our common stock may be volatile, which could result in substantial losses for investors.